tsujan/Kvantum/Kvantum/INSTALL.md

 ### Debian-based distributions

-Before installing Kvantum, install the required packages:
+If you want to compile Kvantum from its source, install these packages:

  * `g++`
  * `libx11-dev` and `libxext-dev` (for X11)